Jonathan A. Allan

 Jonathan A. Allan is Canada Research Chair in Men and Masculinities and Professor in the Department of English, Drama, and Creative Writing and Gender and Women’s Studies at Brandon University.
 Dr. Allan is an editor for Journal of Bodies, Sexualities, and Masculinities, interim editor of Boyhood Studies, and Vice-President of the American Men’s Studies Association.

-Dr. Allan’s most recent book, is called Uncut: A Cultural Analysis of the Foreskin (University of Regina Press, 2024).
-In this book, Dr. Allan provides an interdisciplinary study of the foreskin and circumcision.
-Instead of focusing on circumcision, Dr. Allan considers the foreskin, drawing on a wide-range of sources (from sex manuals and pregnancy books to policy documents and scientific studies), to understand how it is discussed, represented, and understood.
-He continues to undertake research on the foreskin and circumcision.
-His article, “Reading Anti-Circumcision Activism in Clothed with the Sun: The Quarterly Journal of Clothes-Optional Living,” which appeared in Journal of American Culture received the Carl Bode Award for Outstanding Article (Popular Culture Association).
+His first book, Reading from Behind: A Cultural Analysis of the Anus (University of Regina Press, 2016), considered societal and cultural anxieties surrounding the butt, the rear, the ass, the anus.
+His most recent book, Uncut: A Cultural Analysis of the Foreskin (University of Regina Press, 2024) provides an interdisciplinary study of the foreskin and circumcision.
+Instead of focusing on circumcision, Dr. Allan considers the foreskin, drawing on a wide range of sources (from sex manuals and pregnancy books to policy documents and scientific studies) to understand how it is discussed, represented, and understood.
+He continues to research the foreskin and circumcision.
+His article, “Reading Anti-Circumcision Activism in Clothed with the Sun: The Quarterly Journal of Clothes-Optional Living,” which appeared in the Journal of American Culture, received the Carl Bode Award for Outstanding Article (Popular Culture Association).
 This paper is part of his ongoing interest in anti-circumcision activism, particularly its history, which is fascinatingly complex and nuanced.

 Dr. Allan received his PhD from the Centre for Comparative Literature at the University of Toronto.
 He holds a Master of Arts in Studies in Comparative Literature and the Arts from Brock University, a Master of Arts in Spanish Language and Culture from Queen’s University, and a Bachelor of Arts (Honours) in Spanish from Queen’s University.